The Connoquenessing Valley Regional Emergency

 mentioned above, if you are interested in working with us, please reach out

-through the Connoquenessing Borough office or your local participating
+through the Connoquenessing Borough office or your local participating municipality

 Executive Committee: